JarvusInnovations/hologit/README.md

 # hologit-projector-action

-A GitHub action for hologit
+A GitHub action for projecting holobranches with hologit

 ## TODO: Convert to JavaScript action